risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-s3.md

 ```

 :::note
-Note: When reading a directory of Parquet files, the schema will be based on the first Parquet file listed.
+When reading a directory of Parquet files, the schema will be based on the first Parquet file listed.
 Please ensure that all Parquet files in the directory have the same schema.
 :::

 For example, assume you have a Parquet file named `sales_data.parquet` that stores a company's sales data, containing the following fields: